 No reference benchmark is being used.

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+Sustainability indicators measure how the environmental social or characteristics promoted by the financial product are attained significant sustainability decision relating and impact are the most impacts of investment environmental, social matters, respect for human rights, corruption and bribery matters.